 People Who Never Invested Before Are Investing in Bitcoins

 Everyone wants “in” on the action.
-People who have never invested in anything in their life are now investing in bitcoins after seeing its price increase to record breaking numbers.
-The bitcoin frenzy is real with people using the money they have saved up to buy bitcoins.
+People who have never invested in anything in their lives are now investing in bitcoins after seeing its price increase to record-breaking numbers.

 Each day, there is a long line of people forming lines to open new accounts or place an order for bitcoins.
 The largest bitcoin exchange company in the United States, Coinbase, found themselves unable to keep up with the increasing demands of people to invest in bitcoins so much so that they began to experience slow transactions and outages.

-Cryptocurrency is king right now, but will it be able to hold on to its crown?
+Cryptocurrency is popular right now, but will it be able to hold on to its popularity?
 In the meantime, you can still purchase an ATM that dispenses physical currency from us, the best in the business.
 Click here for more information about our ATMs.